tanishqv3/Credit_Card_Financial_Report/README.md

 This Power BI project presents a comprehensive visual analysis of credit card customer demographics and transaction behaviors.
 The insights are generated from detailed datasets and visualized through interactive dashboards for business decision-making.

+**Objectives**
+To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.

 📁 **Project Files**

 **Credit_Card_Customer_Report.pdf** – A customer-level dashboard analyzing revenue, income, and interest by job, gender, age group, state, and education level.